hu-yanxiao/data_for_AER/README.md

 # data_for_AER
-MTP models and MD simulation details in paper.
+MTP/AER models and MD simulation details.